rsyjswy23/Kestra-project/README.md

 - Use BigQuery to process data and run query.
 - With cloud, we can work on bigger datasets.
 - Use trigger to Schedule & Backfill to upload data to GCS for BigQuery to use.

+## 7. Use dbt with BigQuery in Kestra:
+- Set up dbt workflow in Kestra.